AurelWeinhold/nvim/readme.md

 for its provided text objects to navigate the LaTeX structure better.
 Go check it out!

-I'm also trying out the texlab language server (see LSP).
+I'm also trying out the texlab language server (see LSP), which might at one point replace vimtex.

+I also use snippets to write my LaTeX code.
+As I have written my documents I have incrementally added new snippets and updated existing ones the way I see fits me best.
+This has drastically increased speed and decreased resistance writing LaTeX documents!
+Feel free to check out my own snippets at `.config/nvim/snippets/tex/*` to get inspired and guide you in how to write your own snippets!
+Also, if you are using snippy, read the documentation (`:help snippy`)

 ### Tree-sitter
 [Tree-sitter](https://github.com/tree-sitter/tree-sitter.git) is a parser